 Use the below links for more information or to contact these First Nations.

 The conservancy protects an area of cultural and historical value to the local First Nations as well as high recreational use and old-growth forests of red cedar, hemlock and spruce, portions of small coastal streams and coastal wildlife habitat including important salmon spawning streams and habitat for Kermode bears.
 The conservancy also protects karst features and caves with white marble near Chapple Inlet.

 Wildlife: Black bears, wolves, waterfowl, eagles, spawning salmon and the occasional deer can be seen in the conservancy.
 Humpback whales, killer whales, Dall’s porpoises, Pacific white-sided dolphins, sea Lions and harbour seals can also be seen in the adjacent marine waters.

 This conservancy protects a population and habitat of Kermode bears.
-The Kermode bear ( Ursus americanus kermodei ), also known as the “Spirit Bear”, is a subspecies of the American black bear living in the central and north coast of British Columbia and noted for about 1/10 of their population having white or cream-colored fur.
-This colour variant is due to a unique recessive trait in their gene pool – they are neither albino nor related to polar bears.
+The Kermode bear, also known as the “spirit bear”, is a subspecies of the American black bear living in the central and north coast of British Columbia and noted for about 1/10 of their population having white or cream-colored fur.
+This color variant is due to a unique recessive trait in their gene pool.
+They are neither albino nor related to polar bears.

 The Kermode bear was named after Francis Kermode, former director of the Royal B.C.
 Museum who researched the species.
-Because of their ghost-like appearance, “Spirit Bear” hold a prominent place in the First Nations mythology of the area and is known to them as Moksgm’ol.
+Because of their ghost-like appearance, “spirit bear” hold a prominent place the First Nations mythology of the area and is known to them as Moksgm’ol.
 During the February 2006 Throne Speech by the Government of British Columbia, the Kermode bear was designated as British Columbia’s official mammal.